MetOffice/fab/docs/source/advanced_config.rst

 Two-Stage Compilation
 =====================
-The :class:`~fab.steps.compile_fortran.compile_fortran` step compiles files in passes, with each pass identifying all the files which can be compiled next, and compiling them with parallel processing.
+The :func:`~fab.steps.compile_fortran.compile_fortran` step compiles files in passes, with each pass identifying all the files which can be compiled next, and compiling them with parallel processing.

 Some projects have bottlenecks in their compile order, where lots of files are stuck behind a single file